DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 You can also do one in primary mathematics.

+### The benefits of an SKE course

-Learn more about the benefits of a subject knowledge enhancement course and how it can help prepare you for the classroom in our video:
+Learn more about how a subject knowledge enhancement course can help prepare you for the classroom in our video:

 $ske-course-video$